mui/material-ui/docs/src/pages/components/icons/icons.md

 - Standardized Material Design icons are exported as React components from `@material-ui/icons` package (Material Icons).
 - With the `SvgIcon` component as a React wrapper for a custom SVG icon is exported from `@material-ui/core`.
-- With the `Icon` component as a React wrapper for custom Font icons is exported from `@material-ui/core`.
+- With the `Icon` component as a React wrapper for custom font icons is exported from `@material-ui/core`.

 ## Material Icons (recommended)

 Material Design has standardized over 1,000 commonly needed icons, each in five different "themes" (see below).
 For each icon we export the respective React component from the `@material-ui/icons` package.
 Material Icons are based on SVG versions of Material Design icons.
 You can search the full list of these icons in [Material Icons](/components/material-icons).

 ### Usage